anitapeppercorn/wine-blogger/README.md

 # Wine Blogger - Full Stack Application.
 This is a  wine app implemented using node.js, express.js, mySQL, Sequelize ORM, the AWS S3 bucket and handlebars.js that allows users to track their inventory of collected wines and socially interact with other wine lovers.
 This site is built from scratch and deployed to Heroku.
 The app follows an MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
-The wine images shared by the user are processed using Multer and are posted and retrieved for display from an AWS S3 bucket we created.
-We created tests and tested pur app with jest.
+The wine images shared by the user are processed using Multer and are posted and retrieved for display from an AWS S3 bucket we created as a url.
+We created tests and tested our app with jest.

 (We have used an Express.js API, configure it to use Sequelize to interact with a MySQL database).